officelifehq/docs/docs/documentation/operate/expenses.md

 The accounting department is ultimately the last step of managing expenses in your company.
 They have the final word.
 It’s very rare that an expense will be rejected by this department if the manager already approved it, but it can happen.

 Why does the accounting department need to approve the expense?
-Technically, they don’t « approve » the expense - they simply acknowledge that all the information is correct before being filed and reimbursed.
+Technically, they don’t « approve » the expense - they  acknowledge that all the information is correct before being filed and reimbursed.

-When the accountant approves the expense, he needs to indicate the date the expense should appear on the employee’s paycheck.
+When the accountant approves the expense, (s)he needs to indicate the date the expense should appear on the employee’s paycheck.

 If the expense is approved:

-* A notification is created for the employee so he knows the expense is finally accepted.
+* A notification is created for the employee so (s)he knows the expense is finally accepted.
 Also, the expense’s status becomes accepted.
 * The expense will appear on the employee’s dashboard for 30 days after the expense is approved, so there will be enough time for the reimbursement to appear on the employee’s paycheck.

 If the expense is rejected: